skip navigation

 In other words, there are no "free" drops unless the League has made a mistake.
 Teams that intentionally and repeatedly wait until ten days in advance of a meet to drop that meet because the penalty is as high as if they had provided the League more notice, will be considered for expulsion per Rule A-5g, as will a team that repeatedly drops meets.

 Meet Director.
 All host teams must have a meet director listed on the meet results summary placards posted in each building; or two meet directors if playing surfaces in two different buildings are being used.
 The meet director must have a thorough working knowledge of all League rules and the authority to act on complaints and rules interpretations.
-(See Attachment #5 for a checklist of duties that must be performed by the meet director or the host association in order to put on a successful meet.)
+(See Attachment #5 for a checklist of duties that must be performed by the meet director or the host association to put on a successful meet.)

 Scores must be reported in the order listed on the schedule page.
 The best way to report scores is to insert the scores after each team on the League-provided schedule page.
 Options for submitting scores are as follows (in order of League preference, any option is acceptable):